hnryzhng/website-blocker/README.md

 Does NOT read or send your data to a third-party server -- you can look at the source code yourself to verify if you can understand it, or get someone who does.

-No frills, simple and lightweight.
+No frills, not fancy, simple and lightweight.

 Enjoy~